 Team TH-MOS has participated in RoboCup Humanoid League competition since 2006.
 We are in the top-16 ranking list for 2012/13, and ranking second in technical challenge in 2013.
-This year , we believe MOS2014 will have a better performance with improved body structure and new algorithms.
+This year, we believe MOS2016 will have a better performance with the efforts of generations.